 Why This Guitar Matters

-- Richards has described the tuning as an "arrangement tool": removing the low E creates space for bass, piano, and horns that a six-string in standard tuning would crowd out
+- Richards has described the tuning as an "arrangement tool": removing the low E creates space for bass, piano, and horns that a six-string in standard tuning crowds out

 The Instrument